arnaumarti-dev/tramitia-ai-document-review/README.md

 - Add user authentication and role-based access.
 - Improve explainability of scoring and findings.
 - Add containerized backend service for one-command local startup.
+- Add AI-based requirement extraction from official calls or instructions.
+- Compare user documents against automatically extracted requirements.

 ## Disclaimer

 TramitIA is an educational MVP that provides automated document checks for support workflows.
 It **does not** replace legal, administrative, or professional advice, and should not be used as the sole basis for legal or procedural decisions.

+## License

+This project is licensed under the MIT License.

 ## Author